Disputed Issues in Quechua

 Just like it’s only his or her English reflexes that make an English‑speaker aware of the [d] vs. [th] contrast insignificant in Spanish, so it’s only that fact that they also know Spanish that makes bilingual Quechua speakers aware of and attuned to the difference between the sounds [u] and [o], insignificant in Quechua.
 So if you insist on representing this insignificant difference in the spelling of Quechua (by writing with five vowel letters including <o>), what you are actually doing will:

-make the alphabet pointlessly difficult for monolingual native Quechua‑speakers to learn
+the alphabet pointlessly difficult for monolingual native Quechua‑speakers

 So, all alphabets do in fact have different sounds which are represented by the same letter, wherever the choice between those sounds is automatically made by the sound rules of the language in question, and the sound difference can’t be used to make a difference in meaning.
 The point is, your language’s alphabet was specifically designed to make it easier for you, because if you’re a native speaker, you’re so used to these automatic rules that you don’t even hear the sounds as different any more.
 These reflexes are one of the big reasons why one always has trouble getting rid of one’s accent in a foreign language!